bleonardb3/DS_POT_07-24/Lab-8/README.md

 ### Step 11.
 Click the `app.R` file in the files pane in the lower right of the RStudio IDE
 > <img src="https://github.com/bleonardb3/DS_POT_07-24/blob/master/Lab-8/images/Clickapp.r.png"/>

 ### Step 12.
-Click the little black downward arrow next to `Run App` (green triangle) in the top right of the main panel to run the app.
-Select `Run External`
+Click the little black downward arrow next to `Run App` (green triangle) in the top right of the main panel to run the app from a new browser tab.
+Select `Run External`.
+Click on the green triangle.
 > <img src="https://github.com/bleonardb3/DS_POT_07-24/blob/master/Lab-8/images/ClickonRunExternal.png"/>

 ### Step 13.
 In the running app, click on some of the rows in the table and vet some of the records.